Peruvian thick-knee

-The Peruvian thick-knee (Burhinus superciliaris) is a species of bird in the family Burhinidae.
+The Peruvian thick-knee (Hesperoburhinus superciliaris) is a species of bird in the family Burhinidae.
 It is found in Chile, Ecuador, and Peru.
 Its natural habitats are subtropical or tropical dry shrubland, subtropical or tropical seasonally wet or flooded lowland grassland, and pastureland.
 It is a ground-dwelling bird and feeds on insects and small animals.

 Taxonomy

 The Peruvian thick-knee was formally described in 1843 by the Swiss naturalist Johann Jakob von Tschudi from a specimen collected in the coastal region of Peru.
 He coined the binomial name Oedicnenus superciliaris (the genus name is a typographic error for Oedicnemus).
 The specific epithet is Modern Latin meaning "eyebrowed" (supercillium is the Latin word for "eyebrow").
 The Peruvian thick-knee is now placed in the genus Burhinus that was erected in 1811 by the German zoologist Johann Karl Wilhelm Illiger.
+In IOC 14.1, the Peruvian thick-knee was transferred to the newly described genus Hesperoburhinus.
 The species is monotypic: no subspecies are recognised.

 Description

 This medium-sized bird has brownish-grey plumage with brown streaks and spots.
 The underparts are white and the legs are yellow and long.
 There is a white streak through the eye with a black upper border.
 The short beak has a black tip.
 The length is about 40 cm.